SoftUni-Internal/interactive-content/EN/03-Regex/03-Regular-Expressions-In-JS.md

 ## Using the Exec() method

-If the match succeeds, the `.exec()` method returns an array with extra properties index and input and updates the lastIndex property of the regular expression object.
+If the match succeeds, the `.exec()` method returns an array with extra properties\: "index" and "input".

+It updates the "lastIndex" property of the regular expression object.

 The returned array has the matched text as the first item, and then one item for each parenthetical capture group of the matched text.

-If the match fails, the `.exec()` method returns **null**, and sets lastIndex to 0.
+If the match fails, the `.exec()` method returns **null**, and sets the "lastIndex" to 0.

 It is important to use the global flag `g`.